EOSC-LOFAR/presto-cwl/README.md

 $ make run
 ```

 Please examine the Makefile for other targets.
+There are many examples in there showing how to use
+the pipeline using Toil, singularity, Docker and uDocker.